Estimated Read Time: 3 minutes

 So the question now is, “What’s next?”

-The FDA first approved the NovoTTF-100L System, which is now called Optune Lua.
-The tumor treating fields device was the first approval since the FDA pushed forward the chemotherapy drugs cisplatin and pemetrexed.
+The FDA first approved the NovoTTF-100L System, now called Optune Lua.
+The tumor treating fields device was the first approval since the FDA approved the chemotherapy drugs cisplatin and pemetrexed.

-The FDA most recently approved Opdivo and Yervoy, two immunotherapy drugs to be used together for malignant mesothelioma.
+The FDA most recently approved Opdivo and Yervoy, two immunotherapy drugs used together for malignant mesothelioma.

-Three therapies seem at the doorstep of FDA approval for mesothelioma.
-They have a chance to be approved for similar scenarios as the last two: unresectable malignant mesothelioma (ineligible for surgery).
+Three new therapies appear close to FDA approval for mesothelioma.
+Each could be approved for similar cases as the last two: unresectable malignant mesothelioma (ineligible for surgery).

 ONCOS-102

-ONCOS-102 is an oncolytic adenovirus that stimulates the immune response to mesothelioma.
-In other words, it’s a virotherapy that transitions into an immunotherapy for mesothelioma.
+ONCOS-102 is an oncolytic adenovirus that stimulates an immune response to mesothelioma.
+In other words, it’s a virotherapy that transitions into an immunotherapy.

 ONCOS-102 delivers a virus into the tumor microenvironment.
 The virus breaks apart mesothelioma cells, which release hidden antigens.
-The virus then relays these antigens to the immune system, which swarms to the tumor environment.
+These antigens alert the immune system, which then attacks the tumor.

-The FDA fortunately already favors ONCOS-102.
-The agency gave “fast-track designation” to the therapy last month.
-ONCOS-102 fares better than chemotherapy regarding survival, and it has fewer side effects.
+The FDA already favors ONCOS-102.
+The agency granted “fast-track designation” to the therapy, allowing for an accelerated review and approval process.
+ONCOS-102 has shown better survival results and fewer side effects compared to chemotherapy.

-The FDA recognizes the lack of therapeutic options for mesothelioma, especially for cases too severe for surgery.
-The fast-track designation allows faster review and approval.
+The FDA recognizes the lack of therapeutic options for mesothelioma, particularly for patients whose cancer is too advanced for surgery.
+The fast-track designation highlights ONCOS-102’s potential to fill that gap.

 Keytruda

-The FDA already gave limited and specific approval for Keytruda, the immunotherapy brand name drug for pembrolizumab.
-The drug can only be used for cases with high expression of PD-1/PD-L1, which is a protein connection that suppresses the immune system.
+The FDA has already granted limited approval for Keytruda (pembrolizumab).
+Currently, the drug can only be used in cases with high expression of the PD-1/PD-L1 protein connection, which suppresses the immune system.

-With the approval of Opdivo, another PD-1/PD-L1 checkpoint inhibitor, there seems to be two options now for these specific cases.
-The next step is Keytruda gaining more expansive approval, possibly for any unresectable malignant mesothelioma cases.
+With the approval of Opdivo — another PD-1/PD-L1 checkpoint inhibitor — there are now two immunotherapy options for this subset of patients.
+The next step for Keytruda is broader approval, potentially for all unresectable malignant mesothelioma cases.

-The best bet seems to be pairing Keytruda with chemotherapy, surgery or radiation.
-For instance, a trial at Abramson Cancer Center at the University of Pennsylvania is using the immunotherapy drug with image-guided surgery.
+The most promising approach appears to be combining Keytruda with chemotherapy, surgery, or radiation.
+For example, a trial at the Abramson Cancer Center at the University of Pennsylvania is testing Keytruda alongside image-guided surgery.

 Durvalumab

-A phase 3 trial testing durvalumab is now recruiting for two locations in the United States: Michigan Medicine in Ann Arbor and Metro Minnesota Community Oncology Research Consortium in Saint Louis Park.
+A phase 3 trial testing durvalumab is currently recruiting at two U.S. locations: Michigan Medicine in Ann Arbor and Metro Minnesota Community Oncology Research Consortium in Saint Louis Park.

-Durvalumab, the generic drug name for the brand Imfinzi, is a PD-L1 checkpoint inhibitor.
-It works similar to Keytruda and Opdivo — stopping the PD-L1 protein from sidestepping the immune system’s T-cell guardians.
+Durvalumab, the generic name for Imfinzi, is a PD-L1 checkpoint inhibitor.
+It works similarly to Keytruda and Opdivo by preventing the PD-L1 protein from evading the immune system’s T-cell defenses.

 • Durvalumab plus chemotherapy led to a median survival of 20.4 months and a 44% two-year survival rate.

-• Chemotherapy alone has a median survival of 12 months and a two-year survival rate closer to 25%.
+• Chemotherapy alone had a median survival of 12 months and a two-year survival rate closer to 25%.

 Sources & Author